 As you wish.

-That’s all Westley would ever say.
-But it meant so much more.
+Three simple words that mean so much more.
 In the film, The Princess Bride, Westley starts out as a farm boy working for Buttercup’s family and those three words were all he ever said to Buttercup.
 “As you wish.”
 She would ask him to do the most menial tasks like cleaning the stable or polishing her saddle or fetching her some odd thing and he would simply say to her, “As you wish.”
-But as the narrator tells us, what he was really saying was, “I love you.”
-If you say those three words to any fan of The Princess Bride they will know EXACTLY what you mean.
-But it isn’t some secret code.
-He wasn’t actually using the words “I love you” and Buttercup just heard it as something else.
-His words, “As you wish,” was his way of submitting to her and it was that act of willingly giving yourself to someone that won her heart.
+But what he was actually saying was, “I love you.”
+Saying, “As you wish” was Westley’s way of showing his submission to Buttercup.
+His trust in her allowed their love to bloom.

 Sacrifice is at the heart of love.